tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 #### The New Art — The New Life: A Culture of Pure Relationships

 - Image: images/Piet_Mondrian-1921-Composition_With_Red_Yellow_Blue_and_Black-Compositie_met_rood_geel_blaw_en_swart.jpg
-- Title and Attribution: Composition with Red, Yellow, Blue and Black (Compositie met rood, geel, blaw en swart) - By Piet Mondrian, 1921.
+- Title and Attribution: Composition with Red, Yellow, Blue and Black (Compositie met rood, geel, blaw en swart), by Piet Mondrian, 1921.
 - Link: [Public Domain.](http://www.abcgallery.com/M/mondrian/mondrian53.html)

 Mondrian completed his book, *The New Art - The New Life: A Culture of Pure Relationships*,